 That is why it is essential that a welder wear protective clothing and equipment during all welding operations including helmets, shields, safety glasses, gloves, aprons and the right type of shoes.

 During welding and cutting operations, one of the most important pieces of safety gear a welder can own is a good pair of welding safety glasses which serves as a decent alternate to lenses.

 Welding operators must use welding safety glasses to protect their eyes from heat, glare, and flying hot metal fragments.
 Even if a welder wears a welding helmet or face shield, welding safety glasses should be worn underneath because welders frequently lift their shields.

-By Gregory Sanders: This article has been updated to reflect the most accurate information regarding welding glasses available for those who are interested in welding protection.
-The top 5 available have changed, and information has been added to assist individuals in finding them the perfect welding glasses.
+By Gregory Sanders: This article has been updated to reflect the most accurate information regarding welding safety glasses available for those who are interested in welding protection.
+The top 6 have changed, and information has been added to assist individuals in finding them the perfect welding glasses.
 The FAQ has also been updated.

 While there are many brands and types of welding safety glasses on the market, not all welding glasses will offer the features you need.
 Here are the top 6 on the market.